 Excavations in Isthmia were held in 1952 by Professor of Archaeology at the University of Chicago Oscar Broner, under the auspices of the American School of Classical Studies in Athens.

-The Ancient Isthmia operated for more than 900 years until the invasion of the Visigoths of Alarichos in the 4th century AD which destroyed it.
+The Ancient Isthmia operated for more than 900 years until the invasion of the Visigoths of Alarichos who destroyed it in the 4th century CE.
 Sadly, the new religion of Christianity had forbidden all games by the 4th century CE as well.

 The Isthmia Archaeological Museum